Why Gibran Khalil's Work Are Related to Western Literature

 The delivery of message and content in Arabic literature is borrowed from the Western world if one has to use Khalil’s work as a case in point.
-It is true that Arabic literature has been uninfluenced for quite sometime, but it has not escaped the pervasive influence of Western literature in some aspects.
-Jabra, in his contributions to the journal of Arabic literature, argues that the interaction between the Arabic and Western literature has resulted into the emergence of modern Arabic literature which has overtaken classic Arabic literature in terms of dominance.
+It is true that Arabic literature has been uninfluenced for quite some time, but it has not escaped the pervasive influence of Western literature in some aspects.
+Jabra, in his contributions to the journal of Arabic literature, argues that the interaction between Arabic and Western literature has resulted in the emergence of modern Arabic literature which has overtaken classic Arabic literature in terms of dominance.

 Gibran Khalil’s Life and Works and its Influence on Western and Arabic Literary Conventions